Selling blood tests online for over 15 years.

 Around 70% of vitamin B12 is bound to carrier proteins in your blood.
 This test measures the level of unbound or active B12 which is available for your cells.

 We will send you your Vitamin B12 (Active) finger-prick blood test sample collection kit which contains everything you need to take your blood sample in the comfort of your own home.
-If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample collection or choose to go our London laboratory during the checkout process.How to collect a finger-prick blood sample
+If you are unsure about completing a finger-prick blood sample collection you will have the opportunity to select a clinic-based venous blood sample option during the checkout process.How to collect a finger-prick blood sample

 Your Vitamin B12 (Active) test includes 1st class postage and packaging for you to send your blood sample directly to our laboratory for analysis.
 If you live in an area where you cannot rely on the post or you simply want to ensure that your sample arrives at the laboratory the following day, you may wish to send your blood sample guaranteed next day delivery for extra reassurance.